 There are mainly two ways to perform sensor fusion: either using a set of complementary filters [19] or using Kalman filtering [20, 21].
 For sensor fusion applications, both methods are sharing many relationships [8, 20, 22, 23].
-However, for Kalman filtering, we are forced to make assumption about the probabilistic character of the sensor noises [8] whereas it is not the case for complementary filters.
-Furthermore, the main advantages of complementary filters over Kalman filtering for sensor fusion are their very general applicability, their low computational cost [22], and the fact that they are very intuitive as their effects can be easily interpreted in the frequency domain.
+However, for Kalman filtering, we are forced to make assumption about the probabilistic character of the sensor noises [8] whereas it is not the case with complementary filters.
+Furthermore, the advantages of complementary filters over Kalman filtering for sensor fusion are their general applicability, their low computational cost [22], and the fact that they are intuitive as their effects can be easily interpreted in the frequency domain.

 A set of filters is said to be complementary if the sum of their transfer functions is equal to one at all frequencies.
-For the earliest used of complementary filtering for sensor fusion, analog circuits were used to physically realize the filters [19].
-Analog complementary filters are still used today [10, 24], but most of the time they are now implemented numerically as it allows for much more flexibility.
+In the early days of complementary filtering, analog circuits were employed to physically realize the filters [19].
+Analog complementary filters are still used today [10, 24], but most of the time they are now implemented digitally as it allows for much more flexibility.